cosanlab/nltools/README.md

 <h3>Documentation</h3>
 <p>
-Current Documentation can be found at <a href=http://neurolearn.readthedocs.org/en/latest/>readthedocs</a>
+Current Documentation can be found at <a href=http://neurolearn.readthedocs.org/en/latest/>readthedocs</a>.
+Please see the ipython notebook for a <a href=https://github.com/ljchang/neurolearn/blob/master/scripts/Chang_ML_fMRI_Tutorial.ipynb>tutorial</a> of using each of the main functions.
 </p>